medardSvigelj/bulbshare-tech-challenge/README.md

   - How you organize and structure your code ?
   - How do you make it easy to read, extend, and maintain in the long term ?
   - The quality you can deliver in a limited amount of time
+  - The code you submit should be as close as possible to be ready for a release on production.
+    So imagine it is going ot be reviewed by developers and tested by QA for an imminent release.